bmc/brizzled/id/105/index.md

 value of `article.path`, only to find it *has* no value.

 I needed to add a means of escaping those tags, so that Liquid would ignore them.
-The solution is fairly simple.
-Underneath the top level of my blog source, I created a `_plugins` directory; that's where Jekyll expects to find plugin [Ruby][] code.
-Within that directory, I created a `page.rb` file with the following source.
+The solution is straightforward and involves some more monkeypatching to Jekyll's `Page` class:

 {% highlight ruby %}
     module Jekyll